 You can customize your laptop from these options as per your choice.

-Focus on Uninterrupted Work using “Do Not Disturb” Mode
+Focus on Uninterrupted Work using the “Do Not Disturb” Mode

 “Do Not Disturb” mode has been added to Ubuntu in the same way that notifications can be turned off on modern mobiles.
 Ubuntu shows a variety of notifications.
 This often disrupts attention.
 If your important work requires uninterrupted attention, you can turn on the “Do Not Disturb” mode.